ceautery/ceautery.github.io/src/blog/apl.md

 ### Fibonacci numbers, and debugging inline functions

 If you've made it this far, you probably have a good Unicode font installed.
 If you see boxes in this section, they're on purpose.
-In APL the box is called the "quad" symbol, and prefaces a few system variables, for instance the "index origin" I nebulously referred to above is ⎕IO, and can be set to either 0 or 1, depending on how you want indices to behave.
-Assigning a variable is done with the left arrow symbol. "n ← 5" would set variable "n" to 5 (which means the equals sign is only used for comparing things).
+In APL the box is called the "quad" symbol, and prefaces a few system variables, for instance the "index origin" I nebulously referred to above is `⎕IO`, and can be set to either 0 or 1, depending on how you want indices to behave.
+Assigning a variable is done with the left arrow symbol. `n ← 5` would set variable "n" to 5 (which means the equals sign is only used for comparing things).

 Assigning to just a naked quad character is akin to printing to STDOUT, or a JavaScript console.log().
 If I take this simple inline function that multiplies alpha by omega's successor...